icopy-site/awesome/docs/awesome/awesome-ocaml.md

   - [Nproc](https://github.com/MyLifeLabs/nproc) – Process pool implementation for OCaml.
   - [Parany](https://github.com/UnixJunkie/parany) – Parallelize computation over independent items, even if there is an infinite number of them.
   - [Sklml](http://sklml.inria.fr) – Functional parallel skeleton compiler and programming system for OCaml programs.
-  - [SPOC](https://github.com/mathiasbourgoin/SPOC) - Libraries and syntax extensions to offload intensive computations to parallel accelerators (https://github.com/ocaml-community/awesome-ocaml/blob/master/multicore CPUs, GPUs and other accelerators compatible with GPGPU frameworks).
+  - [SPOC](https://github.com/mathiasbourgoin/SPOC) - Libraries and syntax extensions to offload intensive computations to parallel accelerators (multicore CPUs, GPUs and other accelerators compatible with GPGPU frameworks).

 - **Articles**:
   - [What is the state of OCaml's parallelization abilities?](https://stackoverflow.com/questions/6588500/what-is-the-state-of-ocamls-parallelization-abilities)